 For the majority of people who want to buy a house, this is the most enjoyable part of the whole process.
-Although it can be overwhelming at times, you can count on us to help you sort through all the options.
-We respect your time and will show you only homes that meet the criteria we have already set out.
+Although it can be overwhelming at times, you can count on me to help you sort through all the options.
+I respect your time and will show you only homes that meet the criteria we have already set out.

-After our initial consultation and fact gathering meeting, we will enter a detailed summary of your wants and needs in a home into a variety of property search programs to begin the property match process .
-As soon as a property that meets your desirable home criteria is posted on MLS, we will send you an email alert to direct you to that listing.
-We will not bombard your email with information that is not relevant to you.
-We will provide daily update emails on all the homes that are new to the market fitting your criteria or have had a recent price change and that match a broadened scope of what you are looking for.
+After our initial consultation and fact gathering meeting, I will enter a detailed summary of your wants and needs in a home into a variety of property search programs to begin the property match process.
+As soon as a property that meets your desirable home criteria is posted on MLS, I will send you an email alert to direct you to that listing.
+I will not bombard your email with information that is not relevant to you.
+I will provide daily update emails on all the homes that are new to the market fitting your criteria or have had a recent price change and that match a broadened scope of what you are looking for.

-As market area specialists with a pulse on local and national real estate market trends and changes, we will also ensure you are kept informed of all relevant industry changes that may impact your buying decision including price trends and mortgage rates.
+As a market area specialist with a pulse on local and national real estate market trends and changes, I will also ensure you are kept informed of all relevant industry changes that may impact your buying decision including price trends and mortgage rates.